* Company filed liquidation request early Friday

 “The people who are running this company are not interested in making bread,” said Roger Harrison, 56, who bags buns at the Hostess plant in Lenexa, Kansas, and has been with the company for 35 years.

-“They are not in the baking industry; they are just interested in the money,” said Harrison.
+“They are not in the baking industry; they are just interested in the money,” Harrison said.

 The company had started implementing an 8 percent pay cut, a 20 percent increase in healthcare costs, and changes to pension and workday provisions when workers went on strike on Nov.
 9. Hostess had given employees a deadline to return to work on Thursday, but the union held firm, saying it had already given far more in concessions than workers could bear and that it would not bend further.